thecraftman/Deploy-a-NLP-Similarity-API-using-Docker/README.md

-# RESTful API For Similarity Check Using Natural Language Process
+# RESTful API For Similarity Check Using Natural Language Processing

 ## INTRODUCTION